LODD Seminar

 9:00 a.m. to 4:00 p.m.

-NOTE: The seminar will end in time for participants to participate in the arrival of the National EMS Memorial Bike Ride
+NOTE: This FREE seminar will end in time for participants to participate in the arrival of the National EMS Memorial Bike Ride

 Fortunately, most EMS, fire, and police leaders go their entire careers without ever having to deal with a line-of-duty death.
-But with approximately 300 first responder line-of-duty deaths in the U.S. each year (prior to the pandemic), the possibility is real that tragedy could strike any agency at any time.
+But with approximately 350 first responder line-of-duty deaths in the U.S. each year, the possibility is real that tragedy could strike any agency at any time.
 Moreover, the chance of a leader being faced with a non-line-of-duty death is substantially greater, and it is something most leaders will face more than once.
+We will, therefore, briefly discuss appropriate honor at both levels.

-Our seminar will first tackle the question of where to appropriately draw the line between active duty and line of duty.
-We will examine multiple scenarios, dispel common myths, and discuss the inclusion criteria of national memorials for first responders.
+Therefore, we will first tackle the question of where to appropriately draw the line between active duty and line of duty.
+We will examine multiple scenarios, dispel common myths, and discuss the inclusion criteria of the national memorials (EMS, police, and fire).

 • what agencies are covered;